MP for Barking

 Comptroller (HM Household) (Whip, House of Commons)

-“A party-loyal Labour MP and government whip who has shown occasional independence on end-of-life amendments.”
+“A Labour MP and government whip with high party loyalty who has rebelled on terminally ill end‑of‑life amendments.”

-Nesil Caliskan is the Labour (Co-op) MP for Barking, elected in 2024.
-She currently serves as Comptroller of HM Household (a government whip) and sits on the Committee of Selection, with additional work on the Licensing Hours Extensions Bill committee.
-She previously served on the Public Accounts Committee and on several bill committees, reflecting experience in parliamentary scrutiny and legislation.
+Nesil Caliskan is a Labour (Co-op) MP for Barking, elected in 2024.
+She currently serves as the Comptroller (HM Household) Whip in the House of Commons and sits on the Committee of Selection; she has previously served on Bills committees and the Public Accounts Committee.

-Declared financial interest in land and property (within or outside the UK).
+Declares one financial interest related to land and property (within or outside the UK).

 Generated 21 February 2026